JustinSDK/dotSCAD/src/experimental/note.md

 to_do:

-- doc: sf add convexity
+- doc: sf, stereographic_extrude add convexity

 new: